Volodymyr Pokrovskyi: Biography

 Volodymyr Pokrovskyi died on 4 April 1924.
 He was originally buried at the Ivano-Usiknenskyi Cemetery, but after its demolition, his grave was relocated to the 13th City Cemetery.
 His grave is designated a local heritage site (protection number 3267-KhA).

 Legacy

 A number of notable buildings in Kharkiv were constructed according to Pokrovskyi’s designs, including the building of the Historical Museum (currently transferred to a monastery).
 In addition, he designed churches in numerous settlements across the Kharkiv Governorate, including the Ascension Church in the village of Borshchivka in 1913.
 His architectural works can also be found in the Sumy, Kyiv, and Luhansk regions.
-Pokrovskyi was the author of the Church of Saint Olga and the reconstruction of the Staszic Palace in the Byzantine-Russian style in Warsaw.
-The building's original appearance was restored in 1924.
+In Warsaw Pokrovskyi was the author of the Veterinary Institute complex (built: 1898–1900), the Church of Saint Olga (built: 1902–1903) and the reconstruction of the Staszic Palace in the Byzantine-Russian style (1892–93) (the building's original appearance was restored in 1924).